-Diseases or other conditions: Diseases such as arthritis, other infections of joints, pregnancy, and obesity can result in joint related disorders.
+Diseases or other conditions: Diseases such as arthritis, other infections of joints, pregnancy, and obesity can result in joint-related disorders.

 Arthritis: There are many types of arthritis that can affect the joints.
 The cartilage that supports and cushions the bones gets damaged with arthritis.
-In rheumatoid arthritis, the immune system of the body starts attacking the tissues of the joints and the wrist joint is more commonly affected.
+In rheumatoid arthritis, the immune system of the body starts attacking the tissues of the joints, and the wrist joint is more commonly affected.

 Carpal tunnel syndrome: It occurs due to excess pressure on the median nerve that is passing through the carpal tunnel in the wrist.

-Ganglion cysts: Cysts can develop behind the palm and fingers causing a restriction in the hand movements and pain.
+Ganglion cysts: Cysts can develop behind the palm and fingers causing a restriction in hand movements and pain.

-Kienbock's disease: Young people are more often affected by this disorder due to lack of blood supply to the bones.
+Kienbock's disease: Young people are more often affected by this disorder due to a lack of blood supply to the bones.
 The smallest bone in the wrist will collapse if not treated on time.

 Osteoporosis: When the bone density decreases, the bones start chipping away leading to problems in movements and damaging nerves and ligaments around it.